 In your initial mailing, you want to include a statement stating that this is the first announcement about your new enterprise.
 Then note how easy it is to unsubscribe if they want to.

-No point sending to those who are not interested, right?
-Plus you then have a great building block for your mailing list already in place with interested parties.
+No point in sending it to those who are not interested, right?
+Plus, you then have a great building block for your mailing list already in place with interested parties.

 The next step is to put subscribe field/button on your new business website to grow your list even further.
 Make sure it is in a place that site visitors can’t miss.
 Explain why they should subscribe and what they can expect.